Durham Coast Line: Amalgamations and the creation of a through route

 In 1877, the NER constructed a new chord between the ex-HD&R and ex-D&SR lines at Haswell and replaced the previously separate terminus stations with a new through station.
-In the same year, at Hartlepool, they also constructed a direct link between the ex-HD&R and former Stockton & Hartlepool Railway lines which skirts around the western edge of the docks and replaced a more circuitous link through them.
-Both the ex-Stockton & Hartlepool Railway and ex-HD&R termini were replaced by new stations at West Hartlepool (in 1880) and Hartlepool (in 1878), respectively.
+In the same year, at Hartlepool, they also constructed a direct link between the ex-HD&R and former Stockton and Hartlepool Railway lines which skirts around the western edge of the docks and replaced a more circuitous link through them.
+Both the ex-Stockton and Hartlepool Railway and ex-HD&R termini were replaced by new stations at West Hartlepool (in 1880) and Hartlepool (in 1878), respectively.

 The Monkwearmouth Railway Bridge (left) alongside the Wearmouth Road Bridge (right) in Sunderland, seen in 2006.

 However, of these links constructed by the NER, arguably the most significant was the Monkwearmouth Junction Line of 1879 which linked the ex-D&SR lines at Ryhope Grange Junction to the ex-BJR lines at Monkwearmouth.
 This involved the construction of the Monkwearmouth Railway Bridge over the River Wear, a new station at Sunderland Central, and tunnels on either side of the station.
-Following the opening of Sunderland Central station, NER and LS&SR services were diverted away from the earlier termini and focussed in one location for the first time.
+Following the opening of Sunderland Central station, NER and LSSR services were diverted away from the earlier termini and focussed in one location for the first time.

 Following the completion of the improvements of the 1870s, the Durham Coast Line could be operated as a through route but, having not been constructed for such a purpose, doing so it remained challenging.
 One major issue was that any services running between Hartlepool and Sunderland still had to ascend or descend both the 1:44 incline at Seaton Bank, and the aforementioned incline at Hesleden Bank.
 To alleviate this, the NER developed plans to construct a new, more direct, line along the coast.
-Construction of this new line between Seaham Colliery on the LS&SR, and Hart Junction on the ex-HD&R route was sanctioned in 1894–95.
-However its construction was contingent on the NER purchasing the Londonderry Railway's Seaham to Sunderland route and this was not agreed until 1900 when the NER agreed to pay £387,000 for it.
+Construction of this new line between Seaham Colliery on the LSSR, and Hart Junction on the ex-HD&R route was sanctioned in 1894–95.
+However its construction was contingent on the NER purchasing the Londonderry (Seaham to Sunderland) Railway route and this was not agreed until the NER agreed to pay £387,000 for it and the purchase was authorised by the North Eastern Railway Act 1900 (63 & 64 Vict. c. clxiii).

 Horden Viaduct, which carries the line over Castle Eden Dene, in June 2011.

 This new coastal line had to cross the denes at Hawthorn, Castle Eden and Crimdon, each requiring a substantial viaduct; one of the most imposing of these, Horden Viaduct (spanning Castle Eden Dene), is 141 ft from ground to rail level, and consists of 10 arches, each with a span of 60 ft.
 The construction of these viaducts required the opening of a special brickfield and, in the case of Horden Viaduct, the creation of a temporary 800 ft cableway spanning the valley.